Runeii/r3f-touch-controller/README.md

 *  Two fingers circular rotation (like twisting the volume knob on a hifi) – rotate the mesh in a circular motion
 *  Two fingers pinch – scale the mesh up and down
 *  Three fingers – move the mesh around the scene

+## Using without Vite
+The plugin takes advantage of Vite's HMR socket server to send messages between the two devices.
+But, in theory, Vite is not essential for this.
+To replace Vite:
+* Add the Touch Controller component to your scene
+* The dev server hosting the FE, which the controller is pointing to, should expose a socket server
+* The server should listen for `r3f-touch-controller` events and communicate them to all clients on receipt

+Currently this would require an adjustment to the component, which exclusively uses the `import.meta.hot` socket exposed by Vite.
+By replacing this with any other socket server, Vite should not be required.